QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 ## Instructins for Repo

-To see download Raw Data: refer to the raw-data folder
+To see download Raw Data: raw-data folder

 To see data for Levenshtein Distance: Data for Levenshtein distance.csv

-To see data for word length confidence: Data-for-word-length_and_confidence.csv
+To see levels of Transcribe confidence in particular words: Data_for_word_length_and_confidence.csv

 To access collab notebooks: notebooks-code folder